Law makers in New Mexico who are concerned about the state having the highest alcohol death rate are planning on raising alcohol taxes.

 Raising alcohol taxes is an alcohol policy solution recommended by the World Health Organization as the most effective and cost-effective way to protect more people from alcohol harm.

 In New Mexico, as in many U.S. states, alcohol wholesalers are taxed a fixed amount per volume of beverage sold to retailers, who in turn raise the prices of alcohol products to cover the taxes.

 New Mexico does not adjust tax rates for inflation.
 This means as inflation rises alcohol product prices increase but taxes erode automatically.
 Currently, alcohol taxes in the state are at 7 cents per beverage for wine and spirits and 4 cents per beverage for beer.
 This is a historic low for alcohol taxes.

 If there was preventive power in the New Mexico alcohol tax, it has lost almost all that power in the last 30 years,” said Prof. David Jernigan, at Boston University School of Public Health, as per Santa Fe New Mexican.Prof.
 David Jernigan, Boston University School of Public Health

-New Mexico law makers are unsure by how much alcohol taxes should be raised.
-Prof. Jernigan provides a logical solution to this question, that from an economic perspective, alcohol should pay for itself.
+New Mexico lawmakers are unsure of how much alcohol taxes should be raised.
+Prof. Jernigan provides a logical solution to this question, from an economic perspective, alcohol should pay for itself.